-10350 Visual Arts Original Art
+10350 Visual Arts - Original Art

-An exhibit that shows learning through creation of original art.
-Original art is a one of a kind, non-replicable design of your creation.
+An exhibit that showcases the skills you have developed in one or more mediums.
+Original art is a one-of-a-kind, non-replicable design of your creation.
 By using one medium or a combination, an individual creates an authentic work of art that is not recognizable as another's work.
 You must explain the application of the most relevant design element(s) and art principle(s) featured in this exhibit.
 Describe your inspirations, reasons, feelings, and/or motives for creating this work of art.
 See visual arts special rules below.